Skip to content

 Preloading

 The preload callback fires as soon as the user starts speaking, before the message is transcribed.
-This lets you fetch data in parallel with speech-to-text so it's ready by the time you need it:
+This lets you pre-fetch data so it's ready by the time the user finishes speaking:

 Preloading weather data